 But, what about trusting your intuition in relationships?

-Why can’t I always trust my gut feelings?
+Why can’t you always trust your gut feelings?
+Shouldn’t you always go with your gut feelings?
 I had this dilemma for years.

 I had felt intuitively smart in every area of my life… except with relationships…where it seemed… I was a dumbass.
 I made poor decisions.
 Why?

-Hadn’t I followed my gut feelings, my heart?
+Hadn’t I followed my gut feelings in relationships, lead with my heart?
 It felt like I was acting from gut feelings.
 I felt sensations in my gut after all.
 But I was left with: “why should I trust my gut?
 Why does it lead me astray”.

 Here’s the real story…

-My gut instinct in relationships amounted to … fear.
+My gut instinct in relationships amounted to … fear and anxiety.

-The penny finally dropped.
-After years of soul searching, I finally realized I was being driven by fear…fear of rejection, fear of loss.
+The penny finally dropped with me.
+After years of soul-searching, I finally realized I was being driven by fear…fear of rejection, fear of loss.

 Here is another example of where my gut feelings were leading me astray: